huyentrangdhxd/eloquent-google-translate/README.md

 In the code above, we are setting translations for the `name` attribute on the model assuming the value is `Good Morning` to 3 locales at once: French, Igbo, Yoruba.

 ### Fetching Translation

+### What did I customize?
+- I change updateOrCreate function on class Translator to upsert function, think it will improve speed a little
+- Add addGlobalScope to use eager loading, avoiding lazy load (old code)
+- Override translation attributes, the idea is:
+  + First, we have to add translation attributes to appends.
+  `$this->appends = array_merge($this->appends, $this->getTranslationAttributes());`
+  + Second, use __call to handle getxxxAtribute function because laravel will call getxxxAtribute as it appears on appends property
+- Handle notranslate: add tag <span class="notranslate"> </span> if it includes strings which we do not want to translate
+- Change TranslateCommand